Friday, January 02, 2026

 Pitch type frequency - Change up/breaking ball/cutter) pitches ONLY

-Number of pitches per game - Starting Pitchers
+Number of pitches per game for starting Pitchers is down since 2015.

 Starting pitching - plate appearance 3rd and 4th time through order

-Offensive output (wOBA) against starting pitching - 1st through 4th time through order AND offensive output for overall relief pitching
+Offensive output (wOBA) against starting pitching - 1st through 4th time through order and overall relief pitching (wOBA).

 Defensive Shifts - Batting average with balls in play